 - When the ridge gourd is finished cooking, you should be left with little thin gravy.

 - Cover and cook until the curry turns slightly thick for about 4 to 5 mins.
-Taste the curry and add more salt or sambar powder as desired.
+Taste the curry and add more salt as desired.

 - Serve ridge gourd curry with rice or roti.